Your Guide to Recreating Elements of the Ambrosia Demo for WordPress

 Here is a list of RocketTheme plugins used to create the demo version of Ambrosia:

 Many of these plugins are included with the Ambrosia RocketLauncher, and can be downloaded and installed individually by going to the RocketTheme website.

 While the Home - Particles layout is automatically loaded after installing the Ambrosia theme, we have included a layout preset for the home page within the theme if needed.
 The Home - Particles preset includes all of the particle-based home page demo content so you can hit the ground running with a copy of our demo to work from loaded directly into the layout.

 You can access the presets by selecting Load in the Layout Manager.

 Ambrosia has its own built-in Menu Editor which takes full advantage of WordPress's menu system, taking your WordPress menus and enhancing them before passing them to visitors on the front end.
 Any changes made in the Menu Editor will only affect the way it appears to the visitor, and not the way WordPress sees or uses it.

 You can access the Gantry Menu Editor by navigating to Admin > Ambrosia Theme > Menu.
 You can find out more about navigating and using the Gantry Menu Editor in our documentation.

-Assignments are also managed in the Gantry Admin.
+Assignments are also managed in the Gantry Administrator.
 This administrative panel enables you to assign theme outlines to specific menu items, pages, and other areas of your site.
 By navigating to Admin > Ambrosia Theme and selecting an outline other than the Base Outline, you will be able to assign that outline by navigating to the Assignments panel.
 Simply switch any menu items to on (green) that you want to assign that outline to.
-In the case of the Home page, we used the Front Page page, which is a blank page we created.
+In the case of the Home page, this would be your default Home page in your default (main) menu.